 When and why should you use your Velocity Points to travel with Etihad?

-We’ve suffered a few recent changes to Etihad’s service and the way we can redeem Velocity points for Etihad Business & First Class – firstly, Velocity’s revision of its award chart earlier this year increased the costs in points along with hundreds of dollars in additional fees.
+In 2016, we suffered a few changes to Etihad’s service and the way we can redeem Velocity points for Etihad Business & First Class – firstly, Velocity’s revision of its award chart increased the costs in points along with hundreds of dollars in additional fees.

-Etihad also recently announced that they would stop operating a three-class 787 with First Class to Brisbane, but earlier this year did launch A380 service to Melbourne.
+Etihad announced that they would stop operating a three-class 787 with First Class to Brisbane but also launched A380 service to Melbourne.

 This guide goes into more detail on the sweet spots of the Velocity award chart that allow you to book Etihad’s First and Business Class cabins, but it’s worth noting now that Velocity’s Etihad redemptions now come at a premium versus Velocity’s other major partner Singapore Airlines – but that’s only really relevant where your end destination overlaps.